NGK02/sparki-virtual-wallet/README.md

 >The project is developed on the ASP.NET Core 6 framework with a graphic UI built with MVC and TailWind CSS entirely from scratch - no templates/themes used.
 We've also integrated some public API's which provide great added functionality.

-#### You can visit Sparki at - https://sparkiwalletweb.azurewebsites.net
+### You can visit Sparki at - https://sparkiwalletweb.azurewebsites.net

+Sparki won "Best Project" in Telerik Alpha C# 47!
 <br>

 ## Project Description